dweaver/exon/README.md

-# Exonline
+# Exon

-Exonline is a hosted version of [Exoline](https://github.com/exosite/exoline), which is itself a command line application for a web-based product.
-So silly.
-But it has some features (i.e. spec) that would be handy to have as an API, and someday it'd be nice to have a live REPL demo, and this could be the back end for that.
-You can see Exonline running at [http://exonline.herokuapp.com](http://exonline.herokuapp.com).
+Exon is a hosted version of [Exoline](https://github.com/exosite/exoline), which is itself a command line application for a web-based product.
+So it's maybe a bit silly.
+But it has some features (e.g spec) that would be handy to have as an API, and someday it'd be nice to have a live REPL demo, and this could be the back end for that.
+You can see Exon running at [http://exon.herokuapp.com](http://exon.herokuapp.com).

 Here's an example.
 To call the hosted version of Exoline, do this:

 ```
-$ curl exonline.herokuapp.com/api -d '{"args": ["lookup", "fac7..."]}'
+$ curl https://exon.herokuapp.com/api -d '{"args": ["lookup", "fac7..."]}'
 {
     "exitcode": 0,
     "stderr": "",